VirtusLab/scala-cli/website/docs/reference/cli-options.md

 ### `--all`

-Update all dependencies if newer version was released
+Update all dependencies if a newer version was released

 ## Doc options